JavaScript Variables Hoisting in Details

 Variables declared with var

 are hoisted to the top of the enclosing function scope.
-If the variable is accessed before declaration, it evaluates to undefined
+If the variable is accessed before the declaration, it evaluates to undefined

 .